Tips For Test Day: What To Do 24 Hours Before Your Exam

 As test day dawns, these steps will help you stay focused and confident:

-• Start your day with a light, nutritious breakfast.
+Start your day with a light, nutritious breakfast.
 Avoid heavy, greasy foods like bacon or hash browns to prevent feeling sluggish during the exam.
 Our favorite test day breakfast items are yogurt with granola and a spoonful of honey.

-• Double-check your equipment.
 Check your calculators (yes, we recommend using your own calculator over DESMOS on the digital SAT), and check your device and internet connection.

 Experiencing technical issues in the middle of the exam is extremely stressful, so ensure everything is in working order before the test begins.

 Wake up early and leave plenty of time for yourself to get ready for the exam.
-This includes budgeting extra commute time if you live far from the exam site and time to find the registration desk if you are unfimiliar with the exam site.
+This includes budgeting extra commute time if you live far from the exam site and time to find the registration desk if you are unfamiliar with the exam site.

-• Maintain a positive attitude.
 Have faith in your preparation and your skills.
 Visualize success before the exam begins and take a few deep breaths if needed.